 WatchOS 7 is set to introduce exciting new features that will change how we use our Apple smartwatches.
-WatchOS updates have brought new features to older Apple Watches, true, but we’re more excited about what the updates say about the next model.
+Here's what we've tested so far with a little more depth.

 - iOS 14 release date, beta, features and supported iPhones